 For all unconditional firm offer holders (including if you used to be conditional firm or conditional insurance) there’s still some important things you need to do, including:

 Note, if you were accepted after narrowly missing your grades or were originally insurance with us, then it can take some time for your college to be allocated whilst we identify where there are spaces available.
 This means that once you’ve submitted your Offer Acceptance Form you may not move onto Enrolment immediately whilst your college allocation is considered.

 If you haven’t received a decision then we’re still considering you.
 As long as we have received all of your results, we’ll make a decision within seven days of A level results day.
 If you think we haven’t received all of your results, then please upload them as soon as possible.
-If you don’t want to wait for our decision then you can complete and we will process an unsuccessful decision on your application so you can take up another place.
+If you don’t want to wait for our decision then you can complete the Clearing Release Form and we will process an unsuccessful decision on your application so you can take up another place.